-The thought of everyone walking around with little cups of au jus, poised to spill all over your home, would eliminate French dip sandwiches from most Super Bowl menus.
-This recipe cleverly bakes the flavor of au jus into the sandwich.
+The thought of everyone walking around with little cups of au jus, poised to spill all over your home, would eliminate French dip sandwiches from most game day menus.
+But this recipe from Chelsea’s messy apron cleverly bakes the flavor of the sauce into the sandwich.
 Your couch will survive this party.

 Bite-Sized Loaded Baked Potatoes

-People want to sample a little of everything at a Super Bowl party, so full-sized loaded potato skins may be a bit much.
-This recipe gives people their loaded potato fill without getting too full.
+People usually want to sample a little of everything, so full-sized loaded potato skins may be a bit much.
+This recipe by Pip and Ebby, which results in bacon-topped bite-sized bits, gives people a ton of flavor without getting too full.

-Though you can make the cornmeal-based batter a little ahead of time for these dogs, this is a dish to cook right before you serve them so they’ll be crispy on the outside and light on the inside.
+Though you can make the cornmeal-based batter ahead of time for these dogs, this is a dish to cook right before you serve them so they’ll be crispy on the outside and warm on the inside.

-On Super Bowl Sunday, waiting for pizza delivery can take forever.
+On Super Bowl Sunday, pizza delivery can take forever.
 Save yourself the pain of waiting until the fourth quarter to receive your pie and get your pepperoni fill with this cheesy bread.